opencomponents/opencomponents.github.io/website/docs/building/template-system.md

 > By convention the compiler need to follow the naming structure: **`<template-type>-compiler`**.

-For example a component of type: `oc-template-handlebars` will need a compiler named `oc-template-handlebars-compiler` in order to be correctly packaged and published:
+For example a component of type: `oc-template-es6` will need a compiler named `oc-template-es6-compiler` **so it can be** correctly packaged and published:

 ```json
 ...